d-schneid/SOP/README.md

 + `expose`: Expose port 8000 to docker API (this is where gunicorn is listening)
-+ `volumes`: If you want [persistent storage](https://docs.docker.com/storage) (and you probably do) use docker volumes or bind mounts for locations `/static` and `/app/webserver/src/main/sop/media` (if the system you are deploying on uses SELinux, you might need a [:Z](https://docs.docker.com/storage/bind-mounts/) tag at the end of you bind mount)
++ `volumes`: If you want [persistent storage](https://docs.docker.com/storage) (and you probably do) use docker volumes or bind mounts for locations `/static` and `/app/webserver/src/main/sop/media`
 + `depends_on`: If you are using an external database, make sure the database starts before sop does.

+#### Notes:

++ If you are using bind mounts, create the directories (here `static` and `media` in the current directory, but you can use whatever you want).
++ If the system you are deploying on uses SELinux, you might need a [:Z](https://docs.docker.com/storage/bind-mounts/) tag at the end of you bind mount.

 ---